nexpy/nexpy/doc/source/pythonshell.rst

 .. note:: If you are creating NeXus groups, it is often more convenient to
           import the data using ``from nexpy.api.nexus import \*``.
-Since this produces a name clash with the Numpy 'load' module, 'nxload' has been defined as an alias for the NeXus 'load' module.
+Since this produces a name clash with the numpy 'load' module, 'nxload' has been defined as an alias for the NeXus 'load' module.

 Loading NeXus Data